-Philippine Tarsier – for a moment I thought I met real Gremlins!
+For a moment I thought I met real Gremlins!
 Introducing the extremely rare Philippine Tarsier, one of the smallest primates on earth.

-The Philippine Tarsier diet is nearly exclusively insects, which they catch by jumping at them (on occasion these little guys also eat birds, snakes, bats, and lizards.
+The their diet is nearly exclusively insects.
+Tarsiers catch insects by jumping at them.
+On occasion these little guys also eat birds, snakes, bats, and lizards.

 The Philippine Tarsier (Tarsius syrichta or Carlito syrichta) is an endangered species endemic to the Philippines.
 The tarsier species is believed to be 45 million years old.